Last updated on 18 November 2020

-IBS is a chronic digestive problem that affects the large intestine.
-It causes abdominal pain and bloating with constipation or diarrhoea.
+Irritable bowel syndrome (IBS) is a chronic digestive problem that affects the large intestine.
+Signs and symptoms include abdominal pain and bloating with constipation or diarrhoea.
 Worldwide, it is more common in women than men.

 In 2016, a medical study in Singapore reported that 20.9% of its participants had IBS, a big increase from 8.6% in 2004.
 The prevalence of IBS in Singapore is rising, possibly due to the food that we eat and an increased level of stress in our lives.